solv1k/godule/README.md

 ## Error Handling

 The framework provides basic error handling mechanisms.
 Custom error handling can be added to individual modules as required.

-## Extending the Framework

-To add new functionality, simply create a new module that implements the `Module` interface and register it in the API configuration.

 ## Environment Configuration